ihhub/fheroes2/docs/TRANSLATION.md

 edit translations.
 Currently all implemented languages, except French, adhere to a standardized font encoding/charset.

-## Editing translations - Your first/next translation
+## Editing translations - Your first or next translation

 ### Sync your fork

-Before you start working on the first/next translation, make sure that your fork has recent changes.
+Before you start working on the first or next translation, make sure that your fork has all recent changes for the fhereos2 repo.
 To do this, [**sync your fork**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

 ### Create a branch

-Now you will create a space for your work.
-Brach is a special place where you can safely prepare, test and share your changes.
+Now create a space for your work where you can safely prepare, test and share your changes.
 Read more [about branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

 To create a branch, please follow the GitHub's instruction about [creating a branch within your repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).

 ### Now provide your changes

 Now it is time to use your favourite software, which allows you to update the translation and suits you best.

 #### Finding translatable strings in the codebase